-According to the SEND Code of Practice (2104), a child has Special Educational Needs or Disability (SEND) if he or she has a learning difficulty or disability that calls for special educational provision to be made for him or her.
-Special educational provision is support that is additional to or different from support usually available to children of the same age in mainstream schools.
+According to the SEND Code of Practice (2104), a child has Special Educational Need or Disability (SEND) if he or she has a learning difficulty which calls for special educational provision to be made for him or her.
+Special educational provision is support which is additional or different to support usually available to children of the same age in mainstream schools.

-Under the SEND Code of Practice 2014, pupils identified as having a special educational need or disability will be considered within one or more of the following categories of need:
+Under the SEND Code of Practice 2014, pupils identified as having a special educational need (SEN) will be considered within one or more of the following categories of need: